 The ceremony will conclude with a benediction and recessional (for platform party and faculty only) during which everyone will stand and remain standing until the recessional is over.

 When and where do I pick up my diploma?

 After the ceremony please remember to pick up your diploma from the tables along the Ped Mall entrance to College Hall (if indoors, the east wall of the arena) prior to 1 p.m.
 Additional information about diploma distribution is available on the Registrar's website.

 Commencement weekend brunch tickets

 Each graduate receives three complimentary tickets (one for the graduate and two for guests) for brunch in the Hilltop Café following the Commencement ceremony.
-Additional tickets may be pre-purchased May 10-13 at the Hilltop Café or by calling dining services at 319.895.4499.
-Advance ticket prices are $12 for adults and $5 for children under 12.
+Additional tickets may be pre-purchased April 1–May 9 at the Hilltop Café or by calling dining services at 319.895.4499.
+Advance ticket prices are $13 for adults and $5 for children under 12.
 Tickets at the door are $15 for adults and $6 for children under 12.
 There is no charge for children under 3.

 Announcements and cap & gown orders

 Commencement announcements are coordinated through our campus bookstore.
 Announcements and your cap and gown are ordered online.
-Cap and gown orders must be completed by April 7.
-You will pay for and pick up orders at the bookstore beginning May 8.
+Cap and gown orders must be completed by April 2.
+You will pay for and pick up orders at the bookstore after May 6.
 The cap and gown total cost is $48.

 Share graduation pictures and messages on social media using #CornellCGrad, and look for the geofilter on Snapchat.